Ten Things Every Influencer Should Know About Working with Brands

-Working your butt off for a collab should be the norm.
+Working your butt off for a partnership should be the norm.
 Sponsored posts shouldn't just be a 'one-and-done', they should take time - time to shoot, time to edit, time to tailor your content to the brand, time to promote, time to re-promote, and some more time for all of the in between.

 It's actually pretty simple (and obvious) - the more time you put into a sponsored project, the better relationship you'll secure with the brand.
 And guess what ongoing relationships lead to?
 More sponsored projects.
 Duh.

 My biggest paychecks, hands down, have been from brands that I've worked with more than once.
-A second, third and fourth collab makes you more of a 'partner' and gives you more value.
+A second, third and fourth partnership makes you more of a 'partner' and gives you more value.
 Plus, it's a great resumé builder to show that you've had a long-lasting relationship and churned out some fantastic content for a brand!

 Make sure to browse our Blogger Hub for more resources on working with brands, and head over to our Blogging, Unscripted podcast page for detailed episodes filled with anecdotes and actionable strategies.